-- failure to register in SAM or Grants.gov in sufficient time - failure to follow Grants.gov instructions on how to register and apply as posted on its Web site - failure to follow each instruction in the OJP solicitation - technical issues with the applicant's computer or information technology environment, including firewalls.
+- Failure to register in SAM or Grants.gov in sufficient time (SAM registration and renewal can take as long as 10 business days to complete.
+The information transfer from SAM to Grants.gov can take up to 48 hours.) - Failure to follow Grants.gov instructions on how to register and apply as posted on its website - Failure to follow each instruction in the OJP solicitation - Technical issues with the applicant's computer or information technology environment, including firewalls.

-Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding Web page at www.ojp.gov/funding/Explore/CurrentFundingOpportunities.htm.
+Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding web page at http://ojp.gov/funding/index.htm.